Khan Firoz Ahmed

-Khan Firoz Ahmed OSP, ndc, afwc, psc is a retired three-star general of the Bangladesh Army.
-He was appointed as Senior Directing Staff (Army-1) at National Defence College.
-Earlier, he was the Military Secretary at Army Headquarters, Dhaka Cantonment.
-He is also the incumbent President of Army Golf Club and Chairman Bangladesh Golf Academy.
+Khan Firoz Ahmed, OSP, ndc, afwc, psc, is a retired three-star general of the Bangladesh Army.
+He was appointed as senior directing staff (army-1) at National Defence College.
+Earlier, he was the military secretary at Army Headquarters, Dhaka Cantonment.
+He is also the incumbent president of Army Golf Club and chairman of Bangladesh Golf Academy.

 Career

-Ahmed was the defence advisor to the Permanent Mission of Bangladesh to the United Nations and during his tenure 12 Bangladeshi peacekeepers had been honored by UN secretary general.
+Ahmed was the defence advisor to the Permanent Mission of Bangladesh to the United Nations, and during his tenure 12 Bangladeshi peacekeepers had been honored by the UN secretary general.

-Ahmed also served as the defense advisor of the Bangladesh permanent mission to UN 2017 to 2020.
+Ahmed also served as the defense advisor of the Bangladesh permanent mission to the UN from 2017 to 2020.
 He was promoted to the rank of major general on 2 December 2021.

-Ahmed was the general officer commanding (GOC) of the 7th Infantry Division and area commander, Barishal Area from 2 December 2021 to 27 August 2022.
+Ahmed was the general officer commanding (GOC) of the 7th Infantry Division and area commander, Barishal Area, from 2 December 2021 to 27 August 2022.

 Ahmed also served as acting adjutant general in January 2023.
-On 15 April 2025, Ahmed was promoted to brevet lieutenant general and went to leave per retirement.
+On 15 April 2025, Ahmed went to leave preparatory to retirement (LPR) thus retired from regular services of the army.